FAQ Page 1 - RBI - Reserve Bank of India

 G. Money Circulation/Multi-Level Marketing (MLM)/ Ponzi Schemes/ Unincorporated Bodies (UIBs)

-No, Multi-Level Marketing companies, Direct Selling Companies, Online Selling Companies do not fall under the purview of RBI.
+No, Multi-Level Marketing companies, Direct Selling Companies, Online Selling Companies do not fall under the purview of the Reserve Bank.
 Activities of these companies fall under the regulatory/administrative domain of respective state government.
-The list of regulators and the entities regulated by them are as provided in Annex I.
+The provisions of the Consumer Protection Act, 2019 and the Consumer Protection (Direct Selling) Rules, 2021 may be referred.
+The list of regulators and the entities regulated by them are provided in Annex I.

-Unincorporated bodies (UIBs) include an individual, a firm or an unincorporated association of individuals.
-In terms of provision of section 45S of RBI act, these entities are prohibited from accepting any deposit.
+UIBs include an individual, a firm or an unincorporated association of individuals.
+In terms of provisions of section 45S of RBI Act, these entities are prohibited from accepting any deposit.
 The Act makes acceptance of deposits by such UIBs punishable with imprisonment or fine or both.
-The State government has to play a proactive role in arresting the illegal activities of such entities to protect interests of depositors/investors.
+The State government has to play a proactive role in arresting the illegal activities of such entities to protect the interests of depositors.

-UIBs do not come under the regulatory domain of RBI.
-Whenever RBI receives any complaints against UIBs, it immediately forwards the same to the state government police agencies (Economic Offences Wing (EOW)).
-The complainants are advised to lodge the complaints directly with the State government police authorities (EOW) so that appropriate action against the culprits is taken immediately and the process is hastened.
+UIBs do not come under the regulatory domain of the Reserve Bank.
+Whenever the Reserve Bank receives any complaints against UIBs, it immediately forwards the same to the Economic Offences Wing (EOW) of the State Government police agencies.
+The complainants are also advised to lodge the complaints directly with the State government police authorities (EOW) so that appropriate action against the culprits is taken immediately and the process is hastened.

-As per Section 45T of RBI Act, both the RBI and State Governments have been given concurrent powers.
-Nonetheless, in order to take immediate action against the offender, the information should immediately be passed on to the State Police or the Economic Offences Wing of the concerned State who can take prompt and appropriate action.
-Since the State Government machinery is widespread and the State Government is also empowered to take action under the provisions of RBI Act, 1934, any information on such entities accepting deposits may be provided immediately to the respective State Government’s Police Department/EOW.
+As per Section 45T of the RBI Act, both the Reserve Bank and the State Governments can apply for search warrant before appropriate Court, and on issue of such warrant, the same shall be executed as per procedure laid down in Law by the enforcement authorities.
+Nonetheless, in order to take immediate action against the offenders, the information should immediately be passed on to the State Police or the Economic Offences Wing of the concerned State, who can take prompt and appropriate action.
+Since the State Government machinery is widespread and the State Government is also empowered to take action under the provisions of the RBI Act, 1934, any information on such entities accepting deposits may be provided immediately to the respective State Government’s Police Department/EOW.

 Many of the State Governments have enacted the State Protection of Interests of Depositors in Financial Establishments Act, which empowers the State Government to take appropriate and timely action.

-RBI on its part has taken various steps to curb activities of UIBs which includes spreading awareness through advertisements in leading newspapers to sensitise public, organize various investors awareness programmes in various districts of the country, keeps close liaison with the law enforcing agencies (Economic Offences Wing).
+The Reserve Bank on its part has taken various steps to curb activities of UIBs which includes spreading awareness through advertisements in leading newspapers to sensitise public, organize various depositor awareness programmes, and keeps close liaison with the law enforcing agencies (Economic Offences Wing).

 Page Last Updated on: December 10, 2022